-The Focus, Explore, and Acceptance skills of F.E.A.S.T. (from chapter 3 of Eat What You Love, Love What You Eat) are very helpful.
+The Focus, Explore, and Accept skills of F.E.A.S.T. (from chapter 3 of Eat What You Love, Love What You Eat) are very helpful.

-Once you’ve identified your particular trains of thought, pick one and reflect on it using the Explore and Acceptance skills of F.E.A.S.T.
+Once you’ve identified your particular trains of thought, pick one and reflect on it using the Explore and Accept skills of F.E.A.S.T.

-Practice providing “space” for this train of thought without needing to judge, control, replace, or change it.
+Practice providing “space” for this train of thought without needing to judge, control, replace, or change your thoughts.